contentful/contentful.net/README.md

 ## Setup

-We recommend you use the NuGet Package Manager to add Contentful Client Library to your .NET Application using one of the following options:
+We recommend you use the NuGet Package Manager to add the SDK to your .NET Application using one of the following options:

 - In Visual Studio, open Package Manager Console window and run the following command: